Dynamic155/Auto-Harvard-style-citations/README.md

 2. Click "Generate Citations".
 3. Edit and save your citations as needed.
 4. Click "Copy All" to copy all citations to your clipboard.
+5. Use "Delete All" to clear the citations list if necessary.
+6. Switch between light and dark mode using the toggle.

 ## [Flaskapp Documentation](https://github.com/Dynamic155/AutoCiteV2/blob/main/flaskapp.py) (API Endpoints):

 #### `POST /generate_citations`
 **Description:**
-Generates Harvard references for a list of URLs.
+Generates references for a list of URLs.

 **Request Parameters:**
-- `urls`: A JSON array of strings, each being a URL to be processed.
+- `urls`: A JSON array of strings, where each string is a URL to be processed.

 **Example Request:**
 ```json